-Haringey Junior Ice Hockey Club (HJIHC) runs a Development squad program for young players to learn the basics of sport of ice hockey; with the progression of joining an age appropriate team in our club.
+Haringey Hounds Junior Ice Hockey Club (HHJIHC) runs a Development squad program for young players to learn the basics of sport of ice hockey; with the progression of joining an age appropriate team in our club.

 For all the enquiries email

 The minimum proficiency in ice skating to join

 4-8 year olds: skate forward, backward, stop and turn (comparable to Skate UK Level 4/5).

 Age 9 and over: we would expect Skate UK Level 5/6 proficiency, which includes forward and backward skating, hockey stops,turns and basic crossovers.

 Optional: Completion of an Alexandra Palace rink LTP program.